LocationAuckland, New Zealand

 Design TeamDean Mackenzie, Hamish Monk, Henry Crothers, Stephen Lin

-From the architect.
+Text description provided by the architects.
 LightPathAKL transforms six hundred meters of redundant highway infrastructure into a dynamic cycleway completing a vital link in Auckland’s inner city cycle network.

 LightPathAKL was initiated when a study identified the potential of an unused former highway offramp to be repurposed to form the western route of an inner city cycleway and complete Auckland’s inner city cycle network.